ch3ck/ydl/README.md

 # ytd
-A Go Application for downloading Youtube videos and mp3
+A Go Application for downloading Youtube videos and converting to other formats[FLV, mp3].
+To detailed design architecture.
+Take a look at the [Design Document](ARCHITECTURE) markdown.

 ## Pre requisites